frontenddogma/web-development-glossary/manuscript/s.md

 : A commitment between a service provider and a client.
 Particular aspects of the service—quality, availability, responsibilities—are agreed between the service provider and the service user.
 The most common component of an SLA is that the services should be provided to the customer as agreed upon in the contract.
 As an example, Internet service providers and telcos will commonly include service level agreements within the terms of their contracts with customers to define the level(s) of service being sold in plain language terms.
 In this case the SLA will typically have a technical definition in mean time between failures (MTBF), mean time to repair or mean time to recovery (MTTR); identifying which party is responsible for reporting faults or paying fees; responsibility for various data rates; throughput; jitter; or similar measurable details.&nbsp;[†](#w-sla)

 Service Level Expectation
-: The definition and setting of expectations of a service to be given, like what time it may take for work to be done, or issues to be resolved.
+: The defining and setting of expectations for a service to be given, like what time it may take for work to be done, or issues to be resolved.

 Service worker
 : A JavaScript file that operates as a type of web worker.
 Service workers work separately from the main browser thread to handle push notifications, synchronize data in the background, cache or retrieve resource requests, intercept network requests, and receive centralized updates.
 Service workers are used in an attempt to give progressive web apps the ability to provide the high performance and rich experience of native mobile apps, with the low storage space, real-time updates, and improved search engine visibility of traditional web apps.
 Service workers go through a three-step lifecycle of registration, installation, and activation.&nbsp;[†](#w-pwa)